weecology/lab-manual/content/en/computers-and-programming/r-resources.md

+---
+title: "R Resources"
+description: >
+  Links to useful R resources on the web
+---

 R is a powerful tool that allows you to do a lot of things such as doing simple arithmetic calculations, organizing and analyzing your data, and even developing your own software.
 There are several, **FREE** resources that you can use to learn R. Below is a *non-exhaustive* list of tutorials, books, and videos that you can use (most of which are useful for data analysis), whether you're just starting out or are more advanced in programming.

 ## R at an Introductory Level